 So what are the pros of the Dometic Midi-Heki Vent?
 First, the vent is large and lets in a tremendous amount of air, especially when used with another 12 volt roof fan.
 The Midi-Heki is also great for stargazing without having to brave the elements.
 In fact, we’ve seen several shooting stars while laying in the bed of our camper.
 The vent is also large enough to double as an emergency exit.
 All truck campers should have an emergency egress in the cabover in case of a fire and the Heki does this very well.
 In fact, we sometimes use the vent to access the roof to clean our solar panels.
 Another benefit of the Heki Vent is that its large enough to relieve claustrophobic feelings in the cabover.
 Fortunately, this phobia isn’t something that we suffer from, but we know one person who does, and this vent helps her a lot.
 Finally, the vent lets in a tremendous amount of light.
 For campers with excessively dark interiors and few windows, this can go a long way towards making the interior of a camper feel light and airy and less gloomy, especially during overcast days and in winter.

 So what are the cons?
 Perhaps, the biggest is that the Heki Vent lets in too much heat.
-This can raise the temperatures inside to unpleasant levels in summer.
-Sure these high temperatures can be alleviated by opening the vent, but this isn’t an option on the road or when the camper’s in storage.
-Moreover, this heat can cause premature breakage and warping of the vent (more about this later).
+Sure these high temperatures can be alleviated by opening the vent, but this isn’t an option on the road or when the camper is in storage.
+Moreover, this heat can cause premature breakage and warping of the vent (more about this major problem later).
 The Heki is also more complex than your standard, everyday 16×16-inch roof vent, making even simple repairs more involved.
 For example, the sliding bug screen and blind mechanisms consists of several strings that can come loose if one or more of the plastic retainer tabs on either of the operating bars breaks.
 Restringing the vent after repairing one of these tabs can take a lot of research and time.
-As a German import, the Heki Vent is an expensive item to repair.
+Not only that, as a German import, the Heki Vent is a very expensive item to repair.
 We recently had to replace a cracked dome in our Heki and it wasn’t cheap.
 Most repairs will cost hundreds of dollars.

 But perhaps the biggest con with this imported vent is that the dome is made of acrylic.
 This soft plastic can be marred and scratched and is prone to cracking, especially from large hail stones and tree limbs.
-Moreover, the hinges that keep the dome in place have also been known to fail in heavy winds and at highway speeds, but this issue appears to be corrected in later versions of the vent.
+Moreover, the hinges that keep the dome in place have also been known to fail in heavy winds and at highway speeds.
 In fact, its been our experience that the acrylic used to manufacture these domes isn’t strong enough to stand up to American hail storms (the jury is still out on the 2018 version).
 When in storage, some kind of cover is needed to protect the vent from hail damage and from overheating.
-In my opinion, you shouldn’t have to do this for any RV vent, especially for a vent in this price range.
+In our opinion, you shouldn’t have to do this for any RV vent, especially for a vent in this price range.

 Heki Vent Maintenance, Care, and Repair